About Calcium Phosphate Supplements

 - Lactose intolerance that limits your dairy intake

-- Consuming a lot of protein or sodium, both of which can prevent calcium absorption
+- Consuming a lot of animal protein or sodium, both of which can cause calcium loss

 - Using corticosteroids as part of a long-term treatment plan